The American Society for Deaf Children

 A playful learning experience

-Fingerspelling.xyz is a browser-based app that uses a webcam and machine learning to analyze your hand shapes so you can learn to sign the ASL alphabet correctly.
+Fingerspelling.xyz is a browser-based app that uses a webcam and machine learning to analyse your hand shapes so you can learn to sign the ASL alphabet correctly.
 Fingerspelling is an essential part of ASL, the primary language of the American Deaf community.
 It is often used for proper nouns or to spell a word you don’t know the sign for.

 The app shows the user a series of words and uses a 3D model to demonstrate how your hand should be positioned for each letter.
 When you sign the word, the camera tracks your hand movements and provides feedback so you can make corrections as needed.
 This helps you to quickly develop your fingerspelling skills and move to the next level of the program.